vivid-planet/comet-charts/.changeset/green-cobras-burn.md

 "comet-api-v1": major
 ---

-- BREAKING: Don't hardcode values in configMaps or secrets and don't generate those if they would be empty.
-They have to be filled with Values.env or Values.secrets
+- **BREAKING**: Avoid hardcoding values in configMaps or secrets and only generate them if they are not empty.
+Use `Values.env` or `Values.secrets` to populate them.
-- BREAKING: Deactive builder cronjob as default
+- **BREAKING**: Disable the builder cronjob by default.